objectrocket/opsy/README.md

     $ opsy init-db

-You can now create your first user and role, then add the user to the role:
+You can now create your first user and set its password, create a role, then add the user to the role:

     $ opsy user create admin
+    $ opsy user password admin
     $ opsy role create admins
     $ opsy role add-user admins admin